BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_heyVR.md

 ## Publishing Flow
 heyVR.io is free to use, both for players and game developers.
-Developers can create an account in our [Developer Area](https://developer.heyvr.io) and publish their games free of charge.
+Developers can create an account on the [Developer Area](https://developer.heyvr.io) and publish their games free of charge.
-To read more about how the process works, please refer to our documentation on [Publishing Flow](https://docs.heyvr.io/en/developer-area/publish-a-game).
+To read more about how the process works, please refer to the documentation on [Publishing Flow](https://docs.heyvr.io/en/developer-area/publish-a-game).

 ## SDK Implementation
+While implementing the heyVR SDK in your games is completely optional, It's highly recommended that you take advantage of the SDK to further enhance your game and make use of features such as save games, leaderboards, inventory etc. to provide better user experience.

-heyVR offers 2 different way to integrate the SDK into your Babylon.js game.
+heyVR offers 2 different ways to integrate the SDK into your Babylon.js game.
 Based on your development environment, you can proceed with either of these.

 ### 1) Built-in SDK
 Every game submitted on heyVR has the option to enable the built-in SDK.
 This will inject the SDk into the game at runtime.